-- (a) The Port of Portland shall advertise invitations to bid in the Oregonian or the Daily Journal of Commerce, and shall also post all notices for invitations to bid on the Port's website using an online vendor bidding system.
+- (a) The Port of Portland shall advertise invitations to bid in at least one newspaper of general circulation in the Portland metropolitan region, unless the estimated contract cost exceeds \$125,000, in which case the Port shall advertise the invitation in at least one trade newspaper of general statewide circulation.
+The Port shall also advertise invitations to bid on the Port's website using an online vendor bidding system.
 If the Executive Director or the Manager of Contracts and Procurement determine that limiting the posting of the notice for invitations to bid solely by electronic means is cost effective to the Port, and the public improvement contract has an estimated cost of \$125,000 or less, then publishing the notice in a newspaper may be waived. - (b) The notice shall be posted at least 7 days prior to the date the invitations to bid are due, unless the Manager of Contracts and Procurement determines that a shorter time period is necessary and in the Port's best interest.